 (7,500/120,000) x (32,000) = $2,000

-The $2,000 would be deducted from your payout, leaving you with a buyback amount for $30,000 for the vehicle alone.
+The $2,000 would be deducted from your payout, leaving you with a buyback amount of $30,000 for the vehicle alone.

 What Costs are Guaranteed?

-There are specific amounts which the manufacturer is required by law to fulfill once you prevail in your case.
+There are specific amounts that the manufacturer is required by law to fulfill once you prevail in your case.

-The first amount that you are entitled to is the price of the vehicle, including the original down payment made at the dealership, all monthly payments, and the remaining amount on the loan for the vehicle.
+The first amount that you are entitled to in the car buyback program is the price of the vehicle, including the original down payment made at the dealership, all monthly payments, and the remaining amount on the loan for the vehicle.
 This is called the amount paid or payable.
 The usage fee is deducted from this total amount.

-Any additional fees related to the vehicle are also refunded by the manufacturer, including registration and licensing fees, as well as state taxes paid at the time of sale.
+Any additional fees related to the vehicle are also refunded in the manufacturer buyback, including registration and licensing fees, as well as state taxes paid at the time of sale.

 Further, if you prevail, the manufacturer is required to pay all legal fees for your lemon law lawyer in California.
 This could certainly be a significant amount, particularly if your case required numerous negotiations or dragged on for a lengthy period of time.